-In developing disease-specific value models for the Open-Source Value Platform, both patients and patient groups provide critical methodological review, make important recommendations and suggestions, and work closely with IVI researchers in the development of value tools and supporting research.
+In developing disease-specific value models for the Open-Source Value Project, both patients and patient groups provide critical methodological review, make important recommendations and suggestions, and work closely with IVI researchers in the development of value tools and supporting research.
 For example, IVI has benefitted from support groups such as The Global Healthy Living Foundation’s Creaky Joints and the LUNGevity Foundation, which supported development of the IVI-RA and IVI-NSCLC models, respectively.

 These partnerships are only the start.
 The ongoing contributions of patients and patient groups are critical to guiding the continued development of IVI’s open-source models.
 We are always looking to forge new collaborations with patients and patient stakeholders as the models evolve.